bxjthu/PS/pre/20171202/source.md

 a learned/cultured orator<br>
 博学演说家
 <br><br>
-"... no man can be eloquent on a subject that he does not understand; and that, if he understands a subject ever so well, but is ignorant how to form and polish his speech, he cannot express himself eloquently even about what he does understand..."
+"... no man can be eloquent on a subject that he does not understand..."<br><br>
+"if he understands a subject ever so well, but is ignorant how to form and polish his speech, he cannot express himself eloquently even about what he does understand..."
 </font>
 ]
 ]

 ???
-The rhetorical thread is reverential, focused on bringing new members into the common culture.
-Learn to appreciate or to participate in traditions of compelling cultural interest.
-This framework helps students understand their connections with others and with canonical works in religion, art, literature, science, and music (to name just some strands of cultural interest).
+(of a person) having acquired much knowledge through study characterized by refined taste and manners and good education

 ---
 .left-column-2[